EmilyFotopoulou/epidemological-visualisations/README.md

 ### 5. Why & How - Transmission paths
   * Identifying transmission food vehicles (Food sampling sources)

+# epidemological-visualisations
+Analysis that permits visualisation of the patterns, causes and effects of diseases.
+The code presented here has been applied to answer questions on *Listeria monocytogenes* however the same approach can be applied to investigate other pathogens.

 # Associated Publications
 The script presented here has been used in the methodology underlying the results of these two publications: